 Some of the more common forms of T-cell lymphomas include:

-- Precursor T-lymphoblastic lymphoma (leukemia): a disease that can be considered either a lymphoma or leukemia depending on whether affected cells are found in the blood or whether a certain percentage of bone marrow cells are abnormal.
+- Precursor T-lymphoblastic lymphoma (leukemia): a disease that can be considered either a lymphoma or leukemia depending on whether affected cells are found in the blood and/or in the bone marrow.
 About 1% of all lymphomas are this type.

 - Mature or peripheral T-cell lymphomas: there are many different kinds of mature T-cell lymphomas that all together make up about 4% to 5% of all lymphomas.

-- Cutaneous T-cell lymphomas (mycosis fungoides, Sezary syndrome, and others): these are less common forms of lymphoma but is unusual because, while most lymphomas begin in lymphoid tissue or internal organs, this type of lymphoma starts in the skin.
-It is one type of a group of skin cancers that make up less than 1% of nonmelanoma skin cancers.
+- Cutaneous T-cell lymphomas (mycosis fungoides, Sezary syndrome, and others): these are less common forms of lymphoma but are unusual because, while most lymphomas begin in lymphoid tissue or internal organs, these types start in the skin.
+This group of skin cancers makes up less than 1% of nonmelanoma skin cancers.
 Skin lymphomas make up 5% of all lymphomas.